Helpful Voting Links — Iowa

 Early & Absentee Voting — IowaRequest an Absentee Ballot

-You can vote in person at your county auditor's office before the election, using an absentee ballot.
-Voting will open no more than 40 days before the election and last until Nov.
-7th.
+You can vote in person at your county auditor's office before the election, using an absentee ballot, from (2020 dates TBD).
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-4th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than (2020 dates TBD).
+Then, when you complete your absentee ballot, it must be received by election day.